frankcleary/data-science-bytes/content/flask-sql.md

 1. [Getting csv data from requests to a SQL backed Flask app]({filename}/flask-bart-sql.md)
 1. [A D3.js plot powered by a SQL database]({filename}/flask-bart-graphing.md)

-In an [Part 1]({filename}/flask-on-ec2.md) I describe how to set up a flask service on an AWS EC2 instance.
+In an [part 1]({filename}/flask-on-ec2.md) I describe how to set up a Flask service on an AWS EC2 instance.
 In this post I'll set up the server to respond to queries against a SQL database.

 # Creating a database

 ### 1. The data

 We'll use [`sqlite3`](https://docs.python.org/2/library/sqlite3.html) to provide an interface from python to SQL.
-For this example we'll create a simple database of national parks.
-The data is [here](/data/nationalparks.csv), originally from [wikipedia](http://en.wikipedia.org/wiki/List_of_areas_in_the_United_States_National_Park_System#National_parks).
+For this example we'll create a simple database of national parks, the data is [here](/data/nationalparks.csv), originally from [wikipedia](http://en.wikipedia.org/wiki/List_of_areas_in_the_United_States_National_Park_System#National_parks).

 A look at the data: